hadithmv/hadithmv.github.io/README.md

 ### **Developing a hadith platform for Maldivians**

 The **Hadithmv** project is a collaborated effort in making the sayings and teachings of Muhammad ﷺ as accessible and understandable as possible for the Muslim Maldivian community.
 Once this work is complete, they will have a hadith collection in their native Dhivehi language, in sha Allah.
-We are also working on making other Islamic works available.
+We are also working on making other Islamic works available, as well as beneficial tools and content for those who wish to make use of them.

-## Goals
+## Primary Goals

 ### **Accessibility**